samurai-dev-pokemon/samurai-dev-pokemon/README.md

 ### 🍥 About Me

-I'm a self-taught developer who turns late-night anime binges into actual side projects instead of just watching them alone in the dark like everyone else.
+I'm a self-taught developer who turns stuff that I like into actual side projects instead of just **ACTUALLY** enjoying it like a normal person.
 I **LOVE** Pokemon and nintendo stuff in general.
 I like working on stuff that I find interesting for instance I like anime so I made an Anime site.
-I am also really nerdy so when
+I am also really nerdy so I like to get technical with franchises or games I like, hense samurai anime

 ```ts
 const me = {